ariga/atlas/doc/website/blog/2023-05-08-atlas-v011-kubernetes-operator.md

 ```
 In the example above we added a `policy` section to our `AtlasSchema` resource.
 In this section, we defined a `diff`
 policy that will skip `DROP COLUMN` statements.
 In addition, we dropped the `short_bio` column from our schema.
-In addition, we dropped the `short_bio` column from our schema.
 Let's apply the updated schema:

 ```bash
 kubectl apply -f schema.yaml